SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 The `ɵangular_packages_router_router_h` symbol might change in the future releases of Angular.

+### Wrong site information used when it is embedded in the domain

+If you are embedding the site information as part of the domain (e.g. language, base-site, etc.), and you are using `cache: true` option, then you might have stumbled upon an issues where:

+- a request for my.shop.**ca** triggers the render and successfully returns it to the client for the given site (_ca_ in this case)
+- the subsequent request for my.shop.**rs** hits the SSR node, but it wrongly receives the cached render for _ca_, instead a render for _rs_.

+To address this issue, we suggest to upgrade to the latest patch version, or implement [this workaround](https://stackoverflow.com/a/69527063/5252849).

 ### Detecting a bot/crawler

 It is common question "how do we detect a bot, or a web crawler?".